-Hong Yi moved to the Netherlands in the 1990s and running through his work is a thread that links both cultures: a love of flowers.
+Hong Yi moved to the Netherlands in the 1990s.
+Running through his work is a thread that links both cultures: a love of flowers.
 The Netherlands’ relationship with flowers is well documented by the renowned tulip mania of the Dutch Golden Age during the 17th century.
-Conversely in China, flowers are uniquely symbolic, representing growth, fulfillment and prosperous beginnings, as well as manifesting good chi, each type of flower has its distinct relevance.
+Conversely, in China, flowers are uniquely symbolic, representing growth, fulfillment, prosperous beginnings, and manifesting good chi.
+Each type of flower has its distinct relevance.
 Chrysanthemums and the Lotus flowers, signifiers of metaphysical purity and strength, are recurrent throughout Hong Yi’s work.